Philip Delano: Death and burial

-Philip Delano died in Duxbury, Plymouth Colony between August 22, 1681 and March 4, 1681/2.
+Philip Delano died in Duxbury, Plymouth Colony between August 22, 1681, and March 4, 1681/2.
 Though his burial place is unknown, it is likely that Philip was buried in the Myles Standish Burial Ground in Duxbury, where many of Philip's descendants are buried.

 At his death, Philip may have accrued significant wealth.
 His sons Thomas and Samuel agreed to distribute Philip's estate; the other children who shared the estate were John, Jane, Rebecca and Philip.

 Family

 Surname

 Over the years, names of various spellings have been attributed to Philip Delano.
 The surname de Lannoy originates from the town of Lannoy, a few miles from Tourcoing.

 In the 1623 Division of Land, Philip is listed as Philipe de la Noye.
-In both the 1626 Purchasers list and the 1633-34 tax list, he is listed as Phillip Delanoy.
+In both the 1626 Purchasers list and the 1633–34 tax list, he is listed as Phillip Delanoy.
 Philip's name was changed to Delano in New England.
 His father's name at marriage and death is recorded in Dutch church records as Jan Lano.

-There is no evidence that Philip was a descendant of the noble House of Lannoy.